Indirect unvented cylinders – Unvented hot water cylinders

 Sizing an indirect cylinder- How many litres do I need?

-In a typical home, 30 to 50 ltrs of warm water per person per day is required
+In a typical home, 30 to 50 litres of warm water per person per day is required

-A low-consumption household will require 20 to 30 ltrs of warm water per person per day.
+A low-consumption household will require 20 to 30 litres of warm water per person per day.